5 Best Plantar Fasciitis Hiking Shoes in 2025

 What makes it the best?

-The Adidas Terrex AX4 provides all-weather and all-terrain protection while essentially keeping our strides in check.
-Our lab assessments show it packs comfort and stability into its low £90 price.
+The Adidas Terrex AX4 provides undeniable comfort and all-weather versatility while essentially keeping our strides in check.
+Our lab assessments show it offers breathability and stability in its light build and low £90 price.
 For reference, the average hiking shoe costs £140, making the Terrex AX4 our most budget-friendly plantar fasciitis hiking shoe.

 Pros